Skip to main content

 Configuration controls:

-- Tool policies - Fine-grained allow/deny lists
+• Tool policies - Fine-grained allow lists for low-risk tools

 Permissions control whether tools require approval before execution.
 Elicitation is a separate feature that controls whether MCP servers can request user input during interactions.
 These are independent settings - see Elicitation Configuration for details.

-Confirmation Modes
+Approval Modes

 manual (Default)